 For Immediate Release

-Chicago, IL – January 9, 2013 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL – June 10, 2020 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include Volkswagen AG (VLKAY), Toyota Motor Corp.
-(TM), General Motors Company (GM), Ford Motor Co.
-(F) and Fiat SpA (FIATY).
+Stocks recently featured in the blog include: Volkswagen AG VWAGY, Toyota TM, Nissan NSANY and Honda HMC.

 Here are highlights from Tuesday’s Analyst Blog:

 Japan Auto Sales in Free-Fall: No Recovery in Sight